 Executive summary 3

-Sales territories matter more to attainment than you might think 4
+Let's talk about sales territories 4

 The history of territories 4

-Organized sales territories were initially based on geography 4
+Organized sales territories were based on geography 4

-But other factors started to play a role in territory segmentation 6
+Other factors started to play a role in territory segmentation 6

 The state of territory design now 6

-Static territory model, aka the legacy model 7
+Static territory model, aka the legacy model 6

 Open territory model, aka the wild west approach 8

 The trouble with territories 9

-There's a better way dynamic book management 10
+There's a better way Introducing dynamic book management 10

 The difference between static territories and dynamic books 12

 How does dynamic book management work?
 14

 Who is dynamic book management for?
 15

-A dynamic books example 16

 More questions about dynamic book management 17

 Implementing a dynamic books model 21

 1. Audit your current process.
 21

 2. Select or refine your fit and timing signals 22

 3. Update your team's mental model of account ownership 23

 4. Define clear rules of engagement and SLAs for reps 23

-5. Frequently circulate accounts.
+5. Monitor, measure, and reevaluate.
 24

-6. Monitor, measure, and reevaluate.
-24

-Conclusion 25
+Conclusion 24